Keri Hilson

-Keri Lynn Hilson (born December 5, 1982) is an American R&B singer, songwriter and actress.
-She was born and raised in Decatur, Georgia and spent most of her youth working with producer Anthony Dent as a songwriter and background vocalist for several R&B and hip hop artists.
-By the age of 14, Hilson had secured a record deal with the girl group D'Signe, which later disbanded.
-She attended Oxford College of Emory University in Georgia while she continued writing songs for artists including Britney Spears, The Pussycat Dolls, and Mary J. Blige, with the production and songwriting team The Clutch.
-In 2006, Hilson signed with American producer and rapper Timbaland's record label Mosley Music.
-Her breakthrough came in 2007 after appearing on Timbaland's single "The Way I Are", which topped charts around the world.
+Keri Lynn Hilson (born December 5, 1982) is an American singer-songwriter and actress.
+Born and raised in Decatur, Georgia, she began her musical career as a songwriter and backing vocalist for other artists under the wing of record producer Anthony Dent in 2002.
+At the age of 14, Hilson secured a record deal with the girl group D'Signe, who disbanded without any releases.
+She attended Oxford College of Emory University while contributing to material for popular artists, including Britney Spears, Usher, Ciara, The Pussycat Dolls, and Mary J. Blige; she joined the songwriting-production group the Clutch in 2004.